 You do not usually need money up front.
 When you move in, you need to:

 claim housing benefit – even if you already get universal credit

 pay a weekly service charge for your room from other benefits or income

 Refuges: how to find one and what to expect

-Refuges are for people escaping domestic abuse, usually from a partner or former partner.
+Refuges are for people experiencing domestic abuse, usually from a partner or ex partner.
 They offer:

 a safe place to stay at a confidential address